Privacy policy — Future Assistants

 2.3 Payments and billing

-- If you purchase digital goods (e.g. theme packs, credits), Stripe Payments UK Limited processes card and payment data.
+- If you purchase digital goods (e.g. theme packs, credits), payment data is processed by Stripe, Inc. and its affiliates (the Stripe entity in your region — typically Stripe Payments Europe, Limited (Ireland) for UK/EU customers, Stripe Payments UK Limited where applicable).
 We receive limited billing metadata (e.g. transaction references, line items as configured) — not full card numbers.
+Stripe's Data Processing Agreement was last refreshed 18 November 2025 (https://stripe.com/gb/legal/dpa).

 2.4 Automation and integrations